Big 4 Accounting Firms

 The Big 4 Accounting Firms are:

-What are the big four accounting firms?
+What are the big 4 accounting firms?

-The Big Four Accounting Firms are PwC, Deloitte, EY and KPMG.
 They are the top 4 accounting firms in the world.
 They are well known for being the top audit firms in the world.

 The big four accounting firms are the largest professional service firms in the world.
 The reason they have this designation is because of the number of employees they have to offer professional services to clients.